 Treasury Bureaus and the Departmental Offices should develop an administrative appeal process in the event a petitioner is not satisfied with the reply.
-This right should be included in the notice of denial issued during the complaint process.
+This right to an appeal should be included in the notice of denial issued during the complaint process.

-After the petitioner receives a response or decision from the agency on complaint, the incumbent must send their appeal of the ruling within 45 days.
-The agency must respond to appeals and/or requests for correction within 60 days of receipt.
-If the appeal requires an extended period of time for processing, the agency must notify the petitioner.
-The agency must develop an appeal process to include:
+After the petitioner receives a response or decision from the agency on a complaint, the incumbent must send their appeal of the ruling within 45 workdays in accordance with the instructions in the initial agency reply.
+The agency must respond to appeals and/or requests for correction in writing within 60 calendar days of receipt.
+If the response requires an extended period for processing, the agency must notify the petitioner.
+The bureau (or the Departmental Office) appeal process must include a final judgement by an official independent from the initial response.